Edminsson/mini_npm/README.md

 "npm version minor", "npm version major" depending of what kind of update you are doing.
 Using the "npm version" command in a git repository you automatically make a tag.
 You will have to push the tag manually to github.
 - After making a new version you have to call "npm publish" again.

+## Installing the package
+- When I use npm install axelsminipaket only the dist folder, package.json and the readme file gets copied.
+- If I use npm install edminsson/mini_npm only package.json and the readme file gets copied.
+That could be because the dist folder is not in the repository.

 ##Commands
 - npm adduser or npm login